TZYSJTU/Sketch-Generation-with-Drawing-Process-Guided-by-Vector-Flow-and-Grayscale/README.md

 This is the official implementation of the **AAAI 2021** accepted paper "**Sketch Generation with Drawing Process Guided by Vector Flow and Grayscale**".
 Our Supplementary Material (PDF) is available at Baidu Netdisk (百度网盘) https://pan.baidu.com/s/1ZZEmpuPXRNBPvG0WHbbPKA.
 The extraction code (提取码) is `1234`.
 Here we give some instructions for running our code.
 ## Examples
-We give three examples that can be run directly (the hyperparameters of these three examples have been adjusted).
+We give three examples that can be run directly (the hyperparameters of these three examples have been fixed).
 ### Quick start
 - To draw the cat: `python cat.py`
 - To draw the dog: `python dog.py`